Sosyo

-Originally, Sosyo was called Socio, The present name was derived from the Latin word 'Socious', since it became a social drink.
+Originally, Sosyo was called Socio.
+The name was derived from the Latin word 'Socious', suggesting a social drink.

-Sosyo is a mixture of grape and apple cider with some ingredients imported from Germany and Italy.

 50 million bottles of Sosyo are consumed every year, mainly in Surat and parts of Gujarat and Maharashtra where bottling plants are located.
-It is exported as far as UAE, South Africa, New Zealand, UK and USA.
-The exported bottles are marked as ‘An Indian Drink’ with a tri-coloured backdrop.
+It is exported as far as the United Arab Emirates, South Africa, New Zealand, the United Kingdom, and the United States of America, Gulf and many more countries.
+Exported bottles are marked as 'An Indian Drink' with a tri-coloured backdrop the exports department is managed by the director Mohammed Karbalai.

+In January 2023, Reliance Consumer Products, a subsidiary of Reliance Retail, acquired a 50% stake in Sosyo Hajoori Beverages.